 What to Consider When Buying a Memory Foam Mattress

-Here are some important shopping considerations for memory foam mattresses.
-Choose the best memory foam mattress for your sleep preferences, comfort needs, and budget.
+Here are some important shopping considerations for memory foam mattresses, including sleep preferences, comfort needs, and budget.

-There are different memory foam mattress recommendations to accommodate various sleeping styles—side, back, or belly.
+There are different memory foam mattress recommendations to accommodate various sleeping styles—side, back, or stomach.

 Side sleepers: Soft, plush memory foam suits side sleepers because they require a mattress that cradles them while they sleep.
 Since sleeping on your side exposes more recessed areas, greater support is needed to avoid waking up sore.